Continental Innovates with Rancher and Kubernetes

 It depends on your project needs.
 There are many different providers, which each have various features and options.
 There isn’t one provider that meets everyone’s needs.

-As of Rancher v2.0.7, Canal is the default CNI network provider.
+Canal is the default CNI network provider.
 We recommend it for most use cases.
 It provides encapsulated networking for containers with Flannel, while adding Calico network policies that can provide project/namespace isolation in terms of networking.

 Please see Cluster Options on how to configure a network provider for your cluster.
 For more advanced configuration options, please see how to configure your cluster using a Config File and the options for Network Plug-ins.